At least one old hand warned that Brexit hasn’t been a success for either side, before his colleagues closed the deal.

 The Role Of ATA Carnets

 An ATA carnet is a rare document, arising from an international agreement which has flourished and lasted.
-All parties have found that easing the path for temporary exports removes barriers to business.
+Member countries have found that easing the path for temporary exports removes barriers to business.

 This supports trade directly and assists in promotional work.
-Facilitating attendance at global trade exhibitions, or other demonstrations are well known uses, although carnets work at a smaller scale.
+Facilitating attendance at global trade exhibitions, or large sporting events are well known uses, although carnets work at a smaller scale.

 A UK specialist service provider needed to invest in an ATA carnet 4 years ago, quite a slice of the £1200 + travel they charged a company in Israel.
 Since that time, they have invoiced the same group for £130,000.